eaprelsky/infodynamics/book/09_01_individual_validation.md

 ## Our Primary Validation Challenge

-In December 2024, our research team faced the critical challenge of validating our information physics framework against real human cognitive data.
+In December 2024, our research team faced the critical challenge of validating our information dynamics framework against real human cognitive data.
 We had developed elegant mathematical models describing information conductance, resistance, and voltage.
 But the crucial question remained: would these theoretical equations actually predict how real people perform on cognitive tasks?

 We needed a comprehensive, high-quality dataset that would allow us to test our core predictions about individual differences in information processing.
 After extensive evaluation of available cognitive datasets, we selected the **Stanford Self-Regulation Study (ds004636)** as our primary validation platform.